SurajBKamble/content-management-system/README.md

 # content-management-system
-This project is only for education purpose
+This project is only for practice of Angular